eslint/eslint/docs/src/rules/no-restricted-imports.md

 /*eslint no-restricted-imports: ["error", { paths: [{
     name: "foo",
     allowImportNames: ["AllowedObject"],
-    message: "Only use 'AllowedObject' from 'foo'."
+    message: "Please use only 'AllowedObject' from 'foo'."
 }]}]*/

 import { DisallowedObject } from "foo";